zplab-dev/keypoint_annotation/keypoint_annotation/reproducibility/reproducibility_intructions.md

     ![Tips and tricks for vulva ex2](https://github.com/zplab-dev/keypoint_annotation/blob/master/keypoint_annotation/reproducibility/Examples/vulva_tips1.png)

 7. Tail: Look for texture changes at the end of the worm
-    * Mostly just look for places where the texture changes, often from darker to lighter.
-    * This is the most arbitrary point, so just do your best.

-    ![Tips and tricks for tail](https://github.com/zplab-dev/keypoint_annotation/blob/master/keypoint_annotation/reproducibility/Examples/tail_tips.png)
     * Texture changes at the end of the worm will often go from "dark" to "light".
 The intestine tapers off towards the end of the worm.
 Look for that.
+    * This is the most arbitrary point, so just do your best.

+    ![Tips and tricks for tail](https://github.com/zplab-dev/keypoint_annotation/blob/master/keypoint_annotation/reproducibility/Examples/tail_tips.png)

 Any questions/comments can be addressed to me!
 Thank you again so much for your help!!!